imbroglioj/xml-to-es/README.md

 Takes XML input and translates it into JSON suitable for elasticsearch.
 There is also an HTML output option suitable for Chiliad Discovery.

+This uses libxml-to-js (and the underlying libxmljs) and then massages the resulting JSON object to make it meaningful for search engines.
+Elasticsearch can handle nested JSON, but the nested JSON from xml/sgml is not always what you want to index.

 ## Usage
     node xml-to-es.js XML_FILE --properties PROPERTIES_FILE [--level LOGLEVEL]